Jeevamrutha: Preparation

 Any fresh leaves (preferably tender succulent plants, leaves, and shoots) are crushed into a paste and fresh urine is added in a 1:3 ratio (leaves:urine by weight).
 Urine with biomass is allowed to react slowly for 2 days until the active bubbling ceases.
 Wood-decay fungus is also added to the extent locally available to enhance alcohol yield.
 The treated urine with biomass loses its pungent smell as ammonia is absorbed by the biomass.
 Prepared baker's yeast preferably recombinant bakers yeast culture, by soaking dry yeast (1 to 2 gms) in sugar/jaggery mixed in water (100 ml for 10 liters of bio-pesticide) earlier, is added to the organic mixture.
 The mixture is allowed to ferment for two weeks duration and the solid sludge is separated and squeezed.
 Creatinine present in urine inhibits bacterial growth but permits yeast or fungus growth.
-The separated sludge can be used as organic fertilizer.
+The separated sludge can be used as organic fertilizer as it is rich in nitrogen.
 The filtered liquid is used as a biopesticide to kill the eggs, larvae, and adult pests on the crops and trees.
 The prepared bio-pesticide will have around 10% alcohol by volume containing ethanol and methanol.
 The biopesticide is not edible and contains toxic methanol.
 It acts as poison if consumed by humans.
 The bio-pesticide can be stored for more than a year in a sealed container.
 The biopesticide does not have any pungent smell, unlike stored urine.

-Aloe vera, cactus pear, madar, fresh tomato crop waste, fresh brinjal crop waste, creepers, and their leaves, Money plant, Water hyacinth, Pink Morning glory, water reeds, Prosopis juliflora leaves, congress grass, Cyperus rotundus, non-edible tubers, banana leaves, trunk & tubers, leaves and shoots of lotus and waste vegetables, are the few forms of green biomass which can be used for making bio-pesticide.
+Aloe vera, cactus pear, madar, fresh tomato crop waste, fresh brinjal crop waste, creepers and their leaves, Money plant, Water hyacinth, Pink Morning glory, water reeds, Prosopis juliflora leaves, congress grass, Cyperus rotundus, non-edible tubers, banana leaves, trunk & tubers, leaves and shoots of lotus, lantana camara, and waste vegetables are the few forms of green biomass which can be used for making bio-pesticide.